 - “In the end, we will give the prize to those who are found the most worthy, those who have made the most important contributions,” he added.

-On the basis of your understanding of the above passage, answer the questions that follow:
+Based on your understanding of the above passage, answer the questions that follow:

 (i) According to the passage, what is the reason for the gender disparity among Nobel Prize recipients?
 Answer in about 40 words.
 [2]